pmuens/serverless-dynamodb-streams/README.md

 1. Run `serverless install --url https://github.com/pmuens/serverless-dynamodb-streams` to install the service in your current working directory
 2. Next up cd into the service with `cd serverless-dynamodb-streams`
 3. Run `npm install`
-4. Create a new DynamoDB table called `users` and enable stream support for this table
+4. Create a new DynamoDB table called `users` with a primary partition key called `id` and enable stream support for this table
 5. Update the stream ARN property in the `serverless.yml` file with the stream ARN of your `users` table
 6. Deploy with `serverless deploy`